Supporting the delivery of the National Quantum Strategy for Australia

 Australia’s national centre for quantum industry growth.

-We are Australia’s front door to the quantum industry, creating a pipeline of new ventures, diverse talent, real -world use cases and partnerships.
+We champion the Australian quantum industry, creating a pipeline of new ventures, diverse talent, real-world use cases and partnerships.

-Backed by the Department of Industry, Science and Resources, state governments, and 13 University partners, we represent Australia’s quantum interests on the global stage, offering a unified voice for our entire quantum ecosystem.
+Backed by the Department of Industry, Science and Resources, state governments, and 13 University partners, we support and promote Australia’s quantum interests on the global stage, offering a unified voice for our entire quantum ecosystem.

 Quantum Australia bridges the critical gap between world-class research and commercial success, coordinating efforts across universities and translating breakthrough science into real-world applications and globally competitive companies.